 - Get car numbers if you have your assigned number.
 (You will keep the same number as long as you remain active in GGR autocross.)
 You can also use blue tape or shoe polish at the event, so don’t worry if you don’t have car numbers.

-- Class your car to compare your results to those of people who drive a vehicle of approximately the same performance characteristics, and to be eligible for a year-end trophy.
+- Classify your car to compare your results to those of people who drive a vehicle of approximately the same performance characteristics, and to be eligible for a year-end trophy.

 And prepare yourself: